Code-Institute-Submissions/MS1_gladahojen/README.md

     Used Diffcheck to see if there was any differnce in the code.
 No errors.
     Tried to comment out the <li> with a dropdown class to see if the dropdown was the issue.
 It wasn't.
     Change the z-index value between (-2, -1, 1, 2).
 Still only worked on index.html.
+    After talking to Tutor Support it turned out that I was loading the CSS befor the Bootstrap on the other pages.
+After moving the CSS below it works on the other pages too.

+    To get the animationto work on the dropdown I was adviced to try to target <li class="nav-item dropdown"> instead of the <a> tag with the .underline.
+    The dropdown arrow becomes visable but I don't get any underline animation or a dropdown menu.
+It is also moved out of place.

 Footer - responsive design won't work.
 Tried targeting different classes.
     Asked on Slack, and got the advice from Richard Ash to try wrapping three "col-sm" divs inside a "row".